-Since our world is so computer-driven, you're probably not surprised to hear that your ability to repay your mortgage comes down to a single number.
+Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage loan comes down to a single number.

-- Payment History - Do you have a history of late payments?
+- Payment History - Do you have any payments later than 30 days?

-- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many accounts do you carry?
+How much do you owe on your accounts?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-You can get a free credit report every year from all three credit reporting agencies at AnnualCreditReport.com.
+You can get a federally-mandated free credit report once per year from the three major credit reporting agencies at AnnualCreditReport.com.
 These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.

 Want to know more about credit scores?
 Give us a call: 562 320-0510.